theislab/scCODA/docs/source/data.rst

 ^^^^^^^^^^^^^^^^^^^

 ``sccoda.util.cell_composition_data`` contains methods to import count data from various sources into the data structure used by scCODA.
-You can either import data directly from a pandas DataFrame via ``from_pandas()``, or get the count data from single-cell expression data used in scanpy.
+You can either import data directly from a pandas DataFrame via ``from_pandas``, or get the count data from single-cell expression data used in `scanpy <https://scanpy.readthedocs.io>`_.
 If all cells from all samples are stored in one anndata object, ``from_scanpy`` generates a compositional analysis dataset from this.
 If there is one anndata object with the single-cell expression data for each sample, ``from_scanpy_list`` (for in-memory data) and ``from_scanpy_dir`` (for data stored on disk) can transform the information from these files directly into a compositional analysis dataset.